Isaiah's Suffering Servant (analysis)

 and with his stripes we are healed.

 6 All we like sheep have gone astray;This again sounds like Jesus, keeping silent before Pilate.
-The reality is that the disciples had no way of knowing what happened when Jesus met Pilate, so made it up based on this verse.
+The reality is that the disciples had no way of knowing what happened when Jesus met Pilate, so made it up based in part on this verse.

 we have turned—every one—to his own way;